Women's Justice:

 Note: State recidivism counts instances of rearrest, reconviction, or reimprisonment regardless of the specific state across the sample in which the person recidivated.
 Federal recidivism counts instances of the type of recidivism across all 50 states, the District of Columbia, and federal agencies.
 Newer analyses from BJS and the U.S. Sentencing Commission are not available.

 Females released from state prisons in 2012 who were initially convicted of violent offenses were less likely to be rearrested, reconvicted, and reimprisoned than those who were initially convicted of property, drug, and public order crimes (Figure 14).
-With respect to rearrests, for example, 55% were for females convicted of a violent crime while 68% were for property crimes, 63% for drug crimes, and 61% for public order crimes.
+With respect to rearrests, for example, 55% of females convicted of a violent crime were rearrested, while 68% of females convicted of a property crime were rearrested, 63% of females convicted of a drug crime were rearrested, and 61% of females convicted of a public order crime were rearrested.
 Females were also less likely than males convicted of the same offenses to be rearrested, reconvicted, or reimprisoned.
 For those convicted of violent crimes, for example, rearrests were lower for females (55%) than males (66%).

 Figure 14.
 Recidivism for People Released from State Prisons by Offense, 2012-2017